Anjouan gaming licensing,

 without the folklore.

-Four licenses.
+Two products.
 One jurisdiction.

-Gaming
+Gaming licence

 - €17,828 regulator fee

-- 2–4 week approval
+- 2 to 4 week approval

 - B2B licence available

-Offshore
+Offshore IBC

-- No local presence required
+- No local office required

 Why Anjouan, now.